Mineral Zinc

 • Legumes: chickpeas, black-eyed peas, kidney beans, soy foods

-• Nuts/seeds: almonds, cashews, peanuts
+• Nuts/seeds: almonds, cashews, peanuts, pumpkin seeds, tahini

 Function in the body